ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 ## Join a Subnet

 This new Subnet is cool - but it doesn't have any dedicated validators yet.
-We are now going to add a validator to the subnet.
+We are now going to add a validator to the Subnet.

 :::info